What better way to experience America’s beauty, diversity and history than through rail-trails?

 This may not be a preparation tip—but even so, it’s a great “heads up” for any trail adventure: Don’t forget to say hello to your fellow riders and the locals who run the amazing trailside businesses!

 If you’re on a group ride such as the RTC Rail-Trail Sojourn, you’ll be with many people from other cities and states.
-It’s the perfect opportunity to learn about other great rail-trails for your bucket list (whether you’re preferred trail use is walking, biking, rolling or horseback riding) or acquire a few trail-use tips to help make your next excursion even better.
+It’s the perfect opportunity to learn about other great rail-trails for your bucket list (whether your preferred trail use is walking, biking, rolling or horseback riding) or acquire a few trail-use tips to help make your next excursion even better.
 After all, the people you meet are so often what makes a trip truly great.

 If you’re on a solo biking excursion, or you’re with a few family members or friends, you can still be a great trail ambassador by striking up conversations with the owners of the restaurants, snack stands, bike shops, tourist sites and other businesses along the route.
 Tell them who you are and that you appreciate their town and their warm welcome!
 Pass on the spirit of community and appreciation that makes trails such an awesome experience for everyone.